“Three things in human life are important: the first is to be kind; the second is to be kind; and the third is to be kind.”

 Life will become lighter and your relationships will most likely improve.

-But it also one thing that is often neglected or something some may feel guilty about doing.
+But it is also one thing that is often neglected or something some may feel guilty about doing.

 To make a positive change with that simply start a new habit today.
 One of kindness and love towards yourself.
 You can find 10 of my favorites among such habits in this article.